Home

 Classes last around 1 hour.
 All classes will be led by a chartered physiotherapist, certified to teach Pilates by the Australian Physiotherapy and Pilates Institute (APPI) which uses a modified form of Pilates, allowing exercises to be tailored more specifically to each individual.

-Before you start the classes, you will be asked to complete a short screening form to check if there are any reasons why you should not participate in the classes and to alert the class instructor of any specific modifications you may require.
+Before you start the classes, you will be asked to complete a short screening form to check that the classes will be suitable for you and to inform the class instructor of any specific modifications you may require.
+The instructor will give you a quick call to check this with you and advise you on whether you need a 1-1 assessment or are suitable to go straight into a class.

-Classes will be limited to a maximum of 12 participants to allow the instructor to check each individual’s quality of movement and posture as they exercise.
+Classes will be limited to a maximum of 8-12 participants (depending on hall) to allow the instructor to check each individual’s quality of movement and posture as they exercise.
 Class participants should wear comfortable clothing suitable for exercise and must be able to get on and off a mat on the floor.
 You will be required to bring along your own mat.

 About